Cycles or loops in Swift: for in, while and repeat-while

 }

-The loop is not executed, since the first thing the while does is check if the condition applies, but as we saw in the previous case, this is false from the beginning since 10 is not less than 10 and therefore the loop ends before starting, but if we need it to be executed at least once regardless of the initial condition, we can use the following structure.
+The cycle does not execute, since the first thing the while does is verify if the condition applies.
+As we saw in the previous case, this is false from the start because 10 is not less than 10, and therefore the cycle ends before starting.
+But if we need it to execute at least once regardless of the initial condition, we can use the following structure.

 var val = 10